jshin47/relativity-swe-assessment/README.md

 Note: The database will be automatically dropped and populated from the `netflix1.csv` file every time you restart the server.

 ## Client

+Start an instance of the Webpack Server running on `http://localhost:3000`

 ```
 cd client